Richard E. Grant: Personal life

-Grant married voice coach Joan Washington in 1986; they had two daughters.
+Grant married voice coach Joan Washington in 1986; they had one daughter.
 After being diagnosed with stage IV lung cancer, Washington died on 2 September 2021.

 Grant abstains from drinking alcohol since he has an alcohol intolerance.
 After casting him as the alcoholic Withnail, director Bruce Robinson made Grant drink a bottle of champagne and half a bottle of vodka during the course of a night so he could experience drunkenness.

 Grant is a fan of Barbra Streisand and has done a tour of Streisand's New York, visiting her early home, her high school, and the Village Vanguard, among other places.

-Grant is a dual citizen of Eswatini (formerly Swaziland) and the United Kingdom.
-He is fluent in Swazi, the national language of the country.
+Grant is a dual citizen of Eswatini and the United Kingdom.
+His father was fluent in Swazi, the national language of the country.
 He used to wear a watch on each wrist, one of which was given to him by his dying father and set to Swaziland time.

 In 2008, Grant told The Times that he is an atheist.
 In April 2014, Grant launched his new unisex perfume, JACK, exclusively at Liberty of Regent Street, London.
 Grant runs the perfume business in collaboration with his daughter.

 In 2022, Grant released a memoir, A Pocketful of Happiness, mostly written in the last year of his wife's life.